-If you’re an individual, a coach/consultant, or a senior leader, and you’re interested in improving your personal or your professional performance, these days you need to know how to do three things:
+If, as an individual, a coach, or a senior leader you’re interested in improving your personal or your professional performance, you eventually will need to know how to do three things:

-Develop the new skills that your work and your life are asking you for, and
+Develop the new skills your work and your life are asking for, and

-I begin each coaching program by inviting you into an exploratory conversation that's designed to introduce us to one another.
-It’s important for us to assess whether together we might become trustworthy companions for whatever learning journey is ahead.
-And, to talk a bit in general about which type of learning journey is the one you should choose: Improving your existing skills, building new skills for your new challenges, or reframing your current beliefs and modes of action.
-Finally we should talk some about what the tailor-made aspects of your unique learning journeys might be all about, especially what we will need to do to be responsive to both the obstacles and the opportunities you're likely to encounter.
+I like to begin each coaching process by inviting you into an exploratory conversation that's designed to introduce us to one another.
+It’s important for us to assess how together we can become trustworthy companions for the learning journey ahead.
+And, to talk a bit about which of the three learning journey’s listed above is best for you: i.e., Are you interested in; (a) Improving your existing skills, (b) Building new skills for your new challenges, or (c) Reframing some of your current beliefs and modes of action.
+We also, in our exploratory conversations, need to talk some about what the key aspects of your unique learning journeys are likely to include, especially what we will need to do if we want to be responsive to both the difficulties and the opportunities that you're likely to encounter.

-In Step 2, we turn our attention to selecting the specific type of learning experiences you need to focus on.
-In particular, we look to understand more about the personal issues that are currently challenging you, the contexts in which they are showing up in your life, and the kinds of opportunities that are asking for something new from you.
+In Phase 2, we turn our attention to two foundational issues.
+The first issue involves learning more about your “developmental edges.”
+Typically, we accomplish this through an informal a number of “growth-edges” conversations.
+Through these exploratory conversations, we look to understand more about the personal issues that are currently challenging you, the contexts in which these issues are showing up in your life, and the kinds of developmental opportunities these growth-edge issues are pointing you toward.
 Perhaps you're frustrated by a chronic family conflict.
 Perhaps someone in your life is offering you a chance to realize a dream you didn't know you had.
-Or, even stranger, perhaps some distant geopolitical conflict in the Middle East or a global dilemma like climate change is worrying you in ways that you never thought possible.
-Whatever emerges, in Step 2, we are looking to create four things:
+Or, perhaps some distant geopolitical conflict in the Middle East or a global dilemma like climate change is worrying you in ways that you never thought possible.
+Whatever emerges, in Phase 2, through our growth-edge conversations we’re looking to create four things:

-An outline of your current life's troubles, triumphs, and opportunities alongside the triggers and signs that tend to activate the meaning-making processes you use with these three experiences.
-This is what we call your Growth Edges Map.
+An outline of your current life's troubles, triumphs, and opportunities, alongside a deeper understanding of the triggers and signs that activate the meaning-making processes you tend to use in these three experiences.
+This is what we call your Developmental Edges Map.

 A list of the new mental models, learning skills, and behavioral techniques that you'll need if you’re going to successfully complete your learning journey.
 This is what we call your Learning Map.